henryzxu/GDP-Predictor/README.md

 # GDP-Predictor
-Machine Learning through analysis of GDP
+Machine Learning through the Analysis of GDP